sajithnehru/aws-essential-services-building-your-cloud-foundation/Amazon-S3-Cross-Account-Access-Bucket-Policy.md

 You have successfully set up cross-account S3 access using bucket and IAM policies.

-Disclaimer:
-I reqeust you to replace the following when you use this script.
+** I reqeust you to replace the following when you use this script.

 Account A - S3 bucket name
 Account B - IAM username